Disappointing April jobs data pose new challenge for Biden agenda | Malay Mail

 After decreasing slightly in March, average hourly earnings increased by 21 cents to US$30.17, the report said, an indication that shortages of employees may be forcing businesses to up their compensation.

-The Labour Department also revised its strong March report downwards to show 770,000 positions added, 146,000 less than initially reported, though hiring in February was revised up by 68,000.
+The Labor Department also revised its strong March report downwards to show 770,000 positions added, 146,000 less than initially reported, though hiring in February was revised up by 68,000.

 Analysts who had forecast a big employment gain in April differed as to why this report was such a huge miss.